awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 An AWS account owns the resources that are created in the account, regardless of who created the resources\.
 Specifically, the resource owner is the AWS account of the principal entity \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.

 The following examples illustrate how this works:
-+ If you use the root account credentials of your AWS account to create a web distribution, your AWS account is the owner of the distribution\.
++ If you use the root account credentials of your AWS account to create a distribution, your AWS account is the owner of the distribution\.
-+ If you create an IAM user in your AWS account and grant permissions to create a web distribution to that user, the user can create a web distribution\.
++ If you create an IAM user in your AWS account and grant permissions to create a distribution to that user, the user can create a distribution\.
 The AWS account that created the user owns the distribution\.
-+ If you create an IAM role in your AWS account with permissions to create a web distribution, anyone who can assume the role can create a web distribution\.
++ If you create an IAM role in your AWS account with permissions to create a distribution, anyone who can assume the role can create a distribution\.
 Your AWS account, to which the role belongs, owns the distribution\.

 ## Managing Access to Resources<a name="access-control-manage-access-intro"></a>